Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 You generally find wattage in two measurements:

 • Kilowattage (kW): It's the metric way to call 1000W.
 It generally indicates the flow rate of electricity.
+When charging a car, this is the unit you'll see in terms of charging speed.

 • Kilowatt-hour (kWh): The energy consumed, delivered, or accumulated over one hour.
 It indicates the amount of energy.